manuelmusngi/derivatives-modeling-power-derivatives/README.md

    Using Nord Pool data (1993–1999), the models are tested against actual futures and forward prices.

    Model 2 (price-based with sinusoidal seasonality) performs best, especially when incorporating a non-zero market price of risk.

+✅ Main Takeaways
+Seasonality is crucial: Ignoring it leads to poor derivative pricing.

+Electricity markets require tailored models due to their unique physical and economic constraints.

+Simple deterministic functions (like sine waves) can effectively capture complex seasonal patterns.

+Two-factor models offer better flexibility and realism, especially for long-dated contracts.

+Empirical calibration matters: Even simple models can perform well with thoughtful parameterization and risk adjustments.